raitonoberu/sptlrx/README.md

 cookie: ""
 # Player that will be used.
 Possible values: spotify, mpd, mopidy, mpris.
 player: spotify
+# Host of lyrics API to be used in case the cookie is not provided.
+host: lyricsapi.vercel.app
 # Interval of the internal timer.
 Determines how often the terminal will be updated.
 timerInterval: 200
 # Interval for checking the position.
 Doesn't really affect the precision.